Homer the Father

 "Homer the Father" is the twelfth episode of the twenty-second season of the American animated television series The Simpsons.
+The episode was directed by Mark Kirkland and written by Joel H. Cohen.
 It originally aired on the Fox network in the United States on January 23, 2011.

-Joel H. Cohen won the Writers Guild of America Award for Outstanding Writing in Animation at the 64th Writers Guild of America Awards for his script to this episode.
+In this episode, Bart attempts to trade nuclear secrets to China in exchange for a dirt bike when Homer refuses to give him one.
+Michael Paul Chan, James Lipton, writer David Mamet, and Garry Marshall guest starred.
+The episode received mixed reviews.
+Writer Joel H. Cohen won the Writers Guild of America Award for Television: Animation for this episode.

 Plot

 Homer becomes obsessed with a 1980s family sitcom called Thicker Than Waters and starts acting like the show's father.
 Emulating this character's values, he refuses to give Bart a mini-bike he wants, because Bart would never learn to appreciate things if they come to him too easily.

 Bart then realizes that he could sell secrets about the Springfield Nuclear Power Plant to other countries.
 He agrees to sell them to China in exchange for a mini-bike.
 To gain access to the nuclear plant's computer system, Bart begins doing typical father-son activities with Homer, eventually leading to Homer bringing Bart to work.
 When Homer falls asleep, Bart goes around the plant downloading information onto a USB storage device.

 After Bart leaves the flashdrive with the downloaded data at the zoo and takes the bike, Homer reveals to him that he has bought him a mini-bike for being such a good child.
 Bart, feeling bad for betraying his country and his father, rushes back to the zoo in an attempt to recover the flashdrive.
 There, he meets the Chinese agents, who threaten to kill him if he does not cooperate.
 Homer steps in and offers himself in Bart's place, as he has a lifetime of nuclear experience.
 In China, he leads the construction of a nuclear power plant, which explodes right after the grand opening ceremony.
 Outside his hotel, he refuses to move out of the way of a taxi that would not take him to the airport for less than $20 in a reference to the photograph of a protester standing in front of a line of tanks during the 1989 Tiananmen Square protests.
 Back at the house, Bart tells Homer how much he appreciates him, and that they have "the best kind of bonding": sitting in front of the television while making no eye contact at all.